 Sateen sheets are thicker and known for their luster and drape.
-Sateen feels silky and soft to the touch.
+Sateen bedding feels silky and soft to the touch.
 Sateen is a warmer fabric and ideally suited for cooler weather or those who are looking for warmth in their bedding.

-Sateen Pros: Soft, silky feel.
+Sateen Bedding Pros: Soft, silky feel.
 Warmer, good for cold climates, wrinkle less than percale, typically more color options.

 Silk is another option for sheets, with a completely different look-and-feel than either percale or sateen bedding.
 Silk sheets are prized for their beauty and luxurious feel as well as for their unique properties.
 Like hair, silk is protein-based; it's known to be gentle on both hair and skin, Beauty experts tout the restorative properties of sleeping on silk is a wonderful way to minimize both sleep wrinkles and "bed head."
 Silk is hypoallergenic, non-irritating, and breathable, which makes it a good choice for regulating body temperature.

 While both are light in weight, blankets differ from coverlets mostly in feel and finishing.
-Blankets typically feature a softer cotton feel with a relaxed drape.
+Luxury blankets typically feature a softer cotton feel with a relaxed drape.
 One blanket style, for example, is plush, brushed cotton with a bound edging.
 Another is a woven knit, typically finished with a rolled edge.
 The relaxed drape offers a casual look where a blanket can be cleanly tucked in or left out.
-In general, blankets come in a limited range of colors.
+In general, luxury blankets come in a limited range of colors.

-These are similar to blankets in weight but lend a more sophisticated style.
+These are similar to the luxury blankets in weight but lend a more sophisticated style.
 Coverlets are often a tighter weave and can be woven to a matte finish (a little more casual), or a sateen finish with a slight sheen (a touch more sophisticated).
 Coverlets are usually part of a layered bed, lying between the flat sheet and a duvet cover.
-This makes them quite versatile in transitioning from a summer bed with the coverlet alone, to a winter bed with an added duvet.
+This makes luxury coverlets quite versatile in transitioning from a summer bed with the coverlet alone, to a winter bed with an added duvet.

 Next up in weight are quilted coverlets.
 This style of bedspread is most often a sateen finish and can feature any number of quilting patterns.
 Filled with polyester batting, they range in thickness.
 These can be paired with a blanket underneath for additional warmth when needed.
 Quilted coverlets used to be quite popular; in recent years, however, most luxury brands have reduced production to one or two styles or discontinued them entirely (likely because most quilted coverlets require dry cleaning).
 The exception to this trend is Home Treasures, which is the go-to source for custom quilted coverlets, with dozens of options in weave and color.

-Duvet covers are a must for the quintessential 'fluffy' bed.
+High end Duvet covers are a must for the quintessential 'fluffy' bed.
 Soft and super inviting, duvet covers come in a wide variety of fill weights and materials.
 (Note: a duvet stuffer / insert, or comforter, is a separate topic.
 Today we are focusing only on covers).
 To maintain a consistent design ethos, we recommend matching the duvet cover to your chosen sheet collection.
-For instance, if the sheets feature a touch of color and embroidered line finish, the duvet cover will follow suit, normally a framed design on the top of the bed.
+For instance, if the sheets feature a touch of color and embroidered line finish, the high end duvet cover will follow suit, normally a framed design on the top of the bed.
 If the sheets are a bold color, the duvet cover will mirror that as well.